 }

 This code works, but it doesn’t feel right.
 You are concerned that your domain logic is mixed with the pagination logic.
-It is also not reusable, your codebase will be littered with references to SomeThirdPartyRepository.
-You can do better.
+It is also not reusable, your codebase will be littered with references to SomeThirdPartyRepository

-You decide to create your own wrapper around SomeThirdPartyRepository.
+You decide to create your own wrapper around SomeThirdPartyRepository

 You can then reuse this wrapper across your codebase.
 Any changes to the logic for fetching data will happen only in this wrapper.
 You also get the ability to test the pagination logic in isolation for free.